AC Milan- A dynasty back on the rise

 Milan also enjoyed the services of Brazilian forward José “Mazola” Altafini at this time.
 He led them from the front and has scored over 150 times for the club.
 The legendary Brazilian was nicknamed “Mazola” due to his resemblance with Italian midfielder Valentino Mazzola.
 Another player who made a name for himself during this period was Gianni Rivera, an essential cog in the team’s midfield.

-In the 1963 season, Rocco’s Milan won their maiden European Cup, defeating Benfica 2-1 in the finals with Altafini scoring a brace.
+In the 1963 season, Rocco’s Milan won their maiden European Cup, defeating Benfica 2-1 in the finals, with Altafini scoring a brace.
 Despite the success in Europe, Milan brought in fewer domestic laurels in comparison with the previous years.
 This is mainly because of the rise of arch-rivals Internazionale.
 They won the European Cup again in 1969, six years after their last triumph.
 Just like Milan, Inter also won two European Cups in that period, doing so in succession.
 Milan failed to conquer Europe again for over 20 long years, their third triumph being in 1989.

 *